sictweb/bti425-2020/graded-work/assign1.md

 * MSRP (constrain to a reasonable value)
 * photo (generated URL)

 One of the data service tasks that we will support in both the web API and the React app is the *edit* task.
 What we'll do is think about the edit as a car purchase procedure.
-Therefore, when you specify the Mockaroo field listfor the vehicle entity, add these additional fields that will be filled in by the *edit* task.
+Therefore, when you specify the Mockaroo field list for the vehicle entity, add these additional fields that will be filled in by the *edit* task.
 Each can use the Mockaroo type "Blank", which will generate a null type and value (that's OK for now):
 * purchase date
 * purchaser's name (one field is OK enough for this)
 * purchaser's email address